 By Team EarPeace

 We are continuing to celebrate the launch of our Marching Band program and our passion for protecting the hearing of young musicians.
+Regardless of where you are--in the band or in the crowd--make sure you get your music earplugs.
+Hearing protection is so important to protecting the future of your hearing and our attenuated earplugs for musicians allow you to hear the music clearly while preventing damage.
 You can check out the interview we did with our program director here.
 Please enjoy these extremely official™ historic moments in marching band history:

 Number One: The Establishment of the Notre Dame Band